StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 chmod +x copy_images.sh
 ```

-The script can copy images directly from StackState's Quay.io registry to your internal registry.
+The script can copy images directly from Rancher Observability's Quay.io registry to your internal registry.
 If the internal registry isn't accessible from a computer that has direct internet access an intermediate step is needed.

 {%tabs %}
 {% tab title="Copy direct to local registry" %}
-To copy the images directly from the StackState registry to the internal registry run the script like this to copy the images to the registry at `registry.acme.com:5000`:
+To copy the images directly from the Rancher Observability registry to the internal registry run the script like this to copy the images to the registry at `registry.acme.com:5000`:

 ```bash
 STS_REGISTRY_USERNAME=...
 STS_REGISTRY_PASSWORD=...
 DST_REGISTRY_USERNAME=...
 DST_REGISTRY_PASSWORD=...  ./copy_images.sh -d registry.acme.com:5000